 I fail to recall the date, which makes me cringe because I’m the sort of person who would like to celebrate the precise day.
-I only recall it was mid-May (I know because my junior year of college had just ended).
+I recall only that it was mid-May.
+I know because my junior year of college had just ended.
 I was staring at a wide open summer.
 Ambitious me, I planned to read.
 A lot.
 Besides that, I wasn’t quite sure.

 “Why not now?”
 My mother said it somehow both flippantly, like I was perfectly capable, and seriously, as in, “Really, daughter, do it.”